MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

    * To search for word phrases in any order, separate the words with spaces (for example **budget finance manager**).
    * Use **Keywords OR** to include titles with words that contain any of the words entered or any combination of these words (phrases separated with spaces).
    * Use **Keywords NOT** to exclude titles with these words from the search and data analysis.
+   * **Max Meetings to Show** to set the maximum number of meetings to include in the list or show in the word cloud.
+   * **Probability Range** to adjust the minimum and maximum probability range to filter the word cloud and meeting list by.

+4. In **Query Builder** > **Filter Meetings**, you can filter the meetings shown in the list with the following options.

+   * **Filter by Sources** to select the analyst and/or the model to filter the meetings by those categorized manually by the analyst or those categorized automatically by the model.
-   * Use **Filter Meetings** to filter by analyst and/or model, and by one or more categories, such as budget, as shown in the following graphic.
+   * **Filter by Categories** to select one or more categories to filter the meetings by, such as budget, as shown in the following graphic.
-   * You can also adjust the probability range to filter the word cloud and meeting list.

      ![Process Explorer filter options](./images/pexp-filter-options.png)

-4. Select **Run query**.
+5. Select **Run query**.
-5. After the data is queried, you can:
+6. After the data is queried, you can:

    * Use **Add a New Category** to add any additional categories needed for grouping the uncategorized meetings into.
    * Select a category, select the check box next to a good sample of related meetings, and then select **Apply** to add them to that category.
-This will help train the system for auto-categorization of the whole dataset.
+This will help the model train the system for auto-categorization of the whole dataset.

       ![Assign a category to an uncategorized meeting](./images/pexp-assign-category.png)